 Thinking of adopting a shelter or rescue cat?
 You’re not alone.
-Over 438,000 cats joined new families last year, and at shelters and rescues across the country, thousands more furry felines are waiting for their forever homes.
+Hundreds of thousands of cats joined new families last year, and at shelters and rescues across the country, even more more furry felines are waiting for their forever homes.

 If you're envisioning an adoptable cat in your future, read on: We've got your complete guide to cat adoption, from deciding to add a furry friend to your family, to the adoption process, everything you'll need for your new cat, and beyond.

 Should I Adopt a Cat?

 Veterinary experts weigh in on everything from cat-friendly homes to hectic work schedules.
 Learn more.